joao-svalencar/mapar/README.md

 lsp <- lsp[lsp[2]!=0,] #removes noise component species from data.frame 'lsp'
 ```

-Note that if you want to change the data frame, you will have to also reaload 'mpa', as '*noise component*' species may vary between different clustering results.
+Note that if you want to change the data frame (Ex.: providing a different clustering output), you will have to also reaload 'mpa', as '*noise component*' species may vary between different clustering results.

 ### ***Value:***